shellspec/shellspec/README.md

     #|item3 369
   End

-  Example 'sum the second field by awk'
+  It 'sums the second field by awk'
     When call awk '{total+=$2} END{print total}'
     The output should eq 738
   End